TosbackCgusBridge-Bot/CGUs-versions/Thelawportal/Privacy Policy.md

 As per our company policy, we never use or share any personally identifiable information provided to us online except the ways described above.
 Also an opportunity to opt out or prohibit such use is also given.

 Customer Feedback and Complaints
 We welcome your questions and comments about our web site.
-Please email us at This email address is being protected from spambots.
+Please email us at support@TheLawPortal.co.ukThis email address is being protected from spambots.
 You need JavaScript enabled to view it. .